When a piece of content goes viral, there’s no magic or luck involved.

 14. Get Emotional

 A study published in the Journal of Marketing Research found content that elicits the emotions “awe”, “surprise” or “anger” was 28% more likely to go viral.
+This applies to text content (like a blog post).
+But also works if your goal is to create a viral video.

 “Sharing content is an emotional decision” — Tweet This Quote